By Marika Sboros

 She further claimed that a pregnant woman could harm her growing foetus if she reduced her carbohydrate intake.

 New Zealand-based dietitian and academic Dr Caryn Zinn found that claim extraordinary, as Diamond and others found it.

 Diamond called it “perhaps the (conference’s) worst scientific moment”.
 Brand-Miller was “perhaps paid well by the food industry”, he said – a sentiment that others at the conference echoed.
-She probably didn’t help her crediblity much by also saying that we can’t blame the food industry for doing what we told it to do: produce low-fat, high-carb foods.
+She also said that the food industry shouldn’t be blamed for doing what it was told to do: produce low-fat, high-carb foods.

 Diamond said that Brand-Miller’s opinions represented a “piffle quotient”.
 It reached its highest level when an MD in the audience stated that it was “well-known that the Atkins diet (with its reckless sanctioning of consumption of saturated fat) caused every form of disease known to Western civilization, including cancer, obesity and diabetes”.